 On 23 September 2021, the Company completed a Recapitalisation that substantially reduced the Company's debt (See Note 2).
 The United States and Australia were the two tax jurisdictions where tax impacts were identified.
 The Company performed a valuation and determined the amount of Cancellation of Debt Income ("CODI") in the United States and Commercial Debt Forgiveness ("CDF") in Australia.
 The Company will utilize unbenefited tax losses to offset the tax impacts identified.
-The initial estimate of the reduction in unbooked tax losses has been reflected in the numbers disclosed above.
+The reduction in tax losses have been reflected in the numbers disclosed above.